dojo/docs/dojox/data/ClientFilter.rst

    or use a Widget with a option to cache each request (for example the Grid with the queryOptions attribute:

    <table queryOptions="{cache:true}" dojoType="dojox.grid.DataGrid" ...)

+The important note is, that you must load ClientFilter before you dojo.require a store.

 .. code-block :: javascript
  :linenos: